openschc/openschc/docs/General/User_guide.rst

 used by the applications running on that particular device.
 Conversely, on the core network side, the rule manager has to maintain a copy of the rules of each associated device.

+The rule semantics is defined in the the `SCHC context data model <https://datatracker.ietf.org/doc/draft-ietf-lpwan-schc-yang-data-model/?include_text=1>`_.
-In openSCHC, rules are defined through a JSON structure.
+However, in openSCHC, rules are written as JSON structures.
 The common part is the
 following: ::

     {